 - Prince Edward Arts Council / County Kids Read – They continued to provide, through partner agencies, the much needed board books that are harder to acquire.
 This is important for forming good literacy habits.

-- Baxter Arts Centre – They are developing a Learning Lab for the Arts at their facility in Bloomfield which is where the former Baxter Canning Factory was located.
+- Baxter Arts Centre – They developed a Learning Lab for the Arts at their facility in Bloomfield which is where the former Baxter Canning Factory was located.

-- Music at Port Milford – They are going to offer a choral program for local children interested in the choral music program.
+- Music at Port Milford – They offered a choral program for local children interested in the choral music program.

 - Recreation Outreach Centre (ROC) and the development of the PECI Girls Group.